Exercise and Sport Science Major, B.A.–Fitness Professional

 The senior honors program provides exercise and sport science majors the opportunity to pursue an independent, two-semester research project.
 A student must have an overall grade point average of 3.3 or above prior to acceptance into the departmental honors program and must maintain an overall average of 3.3 or above to remain in the program.
 Students complete EXSS 693H and EXSS 694H.
 Honors study involves the completion of a substantial piece of original research and the formal oral presentation of the results.
 Those successfully completing the program are awarded their degree with either honors or highest honors.
 Previous senior honors thesis topics and more information can be found on the EXSS department Web page.
 Please contact Dr. Meredith Petschauer by email or at (919) 962-1110, if you are interested.

 In addition to its academic offerings, the department houses the campus recreation program.
-Students may also affiliate with the Carolina Fitness Professionals Club, Carolina Sports Business Club, and the Student Athletic Trainers Association.
+Students may also affiliate with the Carolina Fitness Professionals Club and the Carolina Sports Business Club.
 The “Get Real and Heel” program, offering exercise and recreation therapy services to women with breast cancer, and the “Sport Concussion Research” program provide opportunities for qualified students to volunteer and gain valuable research experience.

 Laboratory Teaching Internships and Assistantships

-The Department of Exercise and Sport Science currently offers summer study abroad programs in Montevideo, Uruguay, and Beijing, China.
+The Department of Exercise and Sport Science currently offers summer study abroad programs in Montevideo and Uruguay.
 Refer to the department’s Web site for more information.
-For other study abroad experiences the department will gladly work with its majors to determine appropriate credit.
+For other study abroad experiences the department will gladly work with its majors in advance of the experience to determine appropriate credit.